hanabiworks/Hoshi-Ori-Yume-Mirai-Perfect-Edition-English-Translation/README.md

  Translated by PyroCyan

-Any issues, report in this doscord server https://discord.com/invite/ATTxJYuTvm
+Any issues, report in this discord server https://discord.com/invite/ATTxJYuTvm